salix-d/handbook/topic_folders/workshop_administration/email_templates.md

 Host,

-This is to introduce Elizabeth Williams, our Business Administrator, who will be working with you to handle the Eventbrite revenue from your [WORKSHOP TYPE (SWC/DC/LC)] workshop on (DATE) at (LOCATION).
+This is to introduce Talisha Sutton-Kennedy, our Administrative Support Specialist, who will be working with you to handle the Eventbrite revenue from your [WORKSHOP TYPE (SWC/DC/LC)] workshop on (DATE) at (LOCATION).

 This revenue can either be donated to The Carpentries or returned to you by check (or wire, if needed) after the completion of the workshop.

-Please let Elizabeth know what you would like to do, and, if you would like the funds returned to you, the name the check should be made out to and the address where it should be sent.
+Please let Talisha know what you would like to do, and, if you would like the funds returned to you, the name the check should be made out to and the address where it should be sent.
 She is also happy to answer any questions or concerns you may have.

 Eventbrite revenue is received by us 5-7 days after the event registration closes, and the processing time required to receive and then send out the funds to you can be up to two weeks, so you can expect to receive your funds within a month after your event.
+Please note that ALL reimbursements to participants must be made within 4 days after the last day of the event.

-Please feel free to work with Elizabeth directly.
-Elizabeth will take care of all of getting you the Eventbrite funds.
+Please feel free to work with Talisha directly.
+Talisha will take care of all of getting you the Eventbrite funds.
 As always, please feel free to let me know if you have any questions or concerns regarding workshop logistics.

 Best,